1. Sign Up

 It’s easily organized by section -- My Life, Health & Medical, Financial, Legal, Eldercare, After I'm Gone -- allowing you to print and share all the elements of your plan as you desire.
 You can even add a cover photo of something meaningful to you to always remind yourself why you’re doing this in the first place.

-This is where you manage your account information (name, email, password), billing and premium membership status, two-step verfication (this is your phone number for added security), Email preferences, and dismissed items (reminders and unwanted items).
+This is where you manage your account information (name, email, password), billing and subscription status, two-step verfication (this is your phone number for added security), Email preferences, and dismissed items (reminders and unwanted items).

 It's important to keep all this stuff up-to-date, but the most crucial part of your Everplan is sharing...

 We’ve saved the most important part for last.
 As you’re doing your Everplan you’ll notice us bugging you to “Choose Deputies” over and over again.
 There’s a reason we’re so persistent: An Everplan is meaningless unless you share it with another person.

 A Deputy is a person you share your Plan with.
 You choose what you want to share.
 It could be everything, it could be specific things, it could be nothing.
 You also choose what they see while you’re alive and what they’ll have access to when you’re gone.
 You can add and delete Deputies as frequently as you choose.

 The whole point of our site is to make sure your family, friends and loved ones can manage all the stuff you leave behind.
 From serious aspects like “Where is your Will and Life Insurance Policy?” and “Do you want to be Buried or Cremated” to smaller bits that will help ease the burden like “Where do you keep your Social Security Card” and “What’s the name and number of the cleaning service?”